HomeBlogHVACHow Does Air Conditioning Work and Cool Your Space?

 Upon receiving the start signal, the compressor in the outdoor unit starts to pressurize the refrigerant.
 This increases the refrigerant’s temperature and pressure, where it is turned into a hot, high-pressure gas.

-Step 3: Heat Release in the Condenser
+Step 3: Heat is released in the condenser

 Then, the hot, high-pressure gas refrigerant passes into the condenser, where it expels some heat outside.
 The primary goal of the condenser is to release some of the refrigerant’s heat to change it from a gas to a high-pressure liquid.